 The Wallace Prize is the most prestigious independently awarded undergraduate writing prize for fiction and nonfiction at Yale.
 Winners will receive a substantial cash prize, and winning submissions in each category will be published in the Yale Daily News Magazine.

-Judges are professionals drawn from the fields of academia and journalism, and have no connection to the News.
+Judges are professionals drawn from the fields of academia, literature, and journalism.
+They have no connection to the Yale Daily News.
 The specific division of funds will be distributed to the top winners according to the discretion of the judges.

 The Fine Print:

-All undergraduates currently enrolled as full-time students in Yale College are eligible to enter except: 1) Previous winners, 2) Members of the Yale Daily News staff who actively recruited this year’s judges.
+• All undergraduates currently enrolled as full-time students in Yale College are eligible to enter except previous winners.